Free Case Evaluation

 Placental abruption is a rare condition that can threaten the life of a mother and her child.
 It occurs when the placenta, which nourishes the child during pregnancy, separates from the inner wall of the uterus.
 Placental abruption, if it occurs, usually happens after the 20th week of the pregnancy, often without warning.
 It requires competent and immediate medical attention.

-At McGowan, Hood & Felder, LLC, our South Carolina OB negligence lawyers fight for mothers and children who die or suffer injuries during pregnancy.
+At McGowan, Hood, Felder & Phillips, LLC, our South Carolina OB negligence lawyers fight for mothers and children who die or suffer injuries during pregnancy.
 Our legal team helps families file claims against doctors, nurses, and healthcare providers who fail to put the safety of mother and baby first.
 We represent clients in Anderson, Rock Hill, Columbia, Sumter, and Georgetown

 Placental abruption—symptoms, causes, and complications